Harry & Meghan Channel Princess Diana During Visit to Mandela Exhibit

 AP Photo/Sasa Kral

 This isn't the first time Prince Harry has crossed paths with members of Mandela's family.
-In 2015 during his own trip to South Africa, the royal met with his widow Graca Machel and visited his Robben Island cell and Johannesburg office, where a photo of Mandela's meeting with Diana was on display.
+In 2015 during his own trip to South Africa, the royal met with his widow Graca Machel and visited his Johannesburg office, where a photo of Mandela's meeting with Diana was on display.

 "She will be sadly missed as a warm, compassionate and caring person," Mandela said at the time of her death.
 "I vividly recall our meeting when she visited South Africa last year and her burning desire to assist HIV positive children in Africa.
 Princess Diana had indeed become an Ambassador for victims of landmines, war orphans, the sick and needy throughout the world."